myrjola/plasmobar/README.md

 TODO
 ====

-- [X] Come up with a better IPC, dbus would be awesome, solved this with QThread and a C++ plasmoid
+- [X] Come up with a better IPC, dbus would be awesome, solved this with QThread and a Plasma's DataEngine
 - [X] Get rid of strange characters for Konsole window title â[][]
 - [ ] Mouse support
-- [ ] Port to Plasma Next
+- [X] Port to Plasma 5